Frequently Asked Questions

 While North Charleston is the focal point, area code 854 covers a broader area including:

-Beyond these key cities, area code 854 extends across several counties, including Charleston, Berkeley, Dorchester, Horry, Beaufort, and Florence.
-This broad coverage contributes to the high demand for telephone numbers in the region, a key factor in the introduction of the 854 overlay.
-You'll find that understanding the county breakdown can be helpful when dealing with specific local services or regulations.
+Beyond these key cities, area code 854 extends across six counties: Charleston, Berkeley, Dorchester, Horry, Beaufort, and Florence.
+This broad coverage drove the high demand for telephone numbers, which led to the introduction of the 854 overlay.

-The introduction of area code 854 wasn't arbitrary.
-It was a direct response to the region's growth and the resulting increased demand for telephone numbers.
-Let's delve into the regulatory context and the key players involved.
+Area code 854 was introduced in response to the region's growth and increased demand for telephone numbers.

 Key Telecommunications Players

-With the introduction of the 854 overlay, 10-digit dialing became mandatory for all calls within the 843/854 region, even for local calls.
-This change, implemented in September 2015, was essential for the overlay to function correctly.
-Here's a breakdown of the dialing procedures:
+With the introduction of the 854 overlay, 10-digit dialing became mandatory on September 19, 2015, for all calls within the 843/854 region, even for local calls.
+Follow these dialing procedures:

 Remember: Always dial the area code, even for local calls within the 843/854 region.